Borbin the 🐱

 Interactive Panorama Overlake Hospital

-I took this panorama without a tripod while waiting at the main exit.
+I took this panorama about an hour before sunset without a tripod while waiting at the main exit.
 The main challenge was aligning the pathway with the building's geometric facade.

 Taking more pictures than necessary helps with panoramas because it allows for better adjustments and alignment.